This website is operated by MTG Liquidity Ltd.

 Fixed Income

-The first quarter of 2023 noted positive growth sentiment due to falling energy costs and the reopening of China’s economy, however, inflation measures started to rise again.
+What’s next in our FX quarterly review?
+The first quarter of 2023 noted positive growth sentiment due to falling energy costs and the reopening of China’s economy.
+However, inflation measures started to rise again.
 The collapse of Silicon Valley Bank in mid-March caused a sharp rally in government bond markets, with some markets discounting rate cuts instead of hikes.
-Central banks continued with interest rate hikes, with the Federal Reserve announcing two rate hikes of 25bps each, and the Bank of England approving two rate hikes of 50bps and 25bps, respectively.
+Central banks continued with interest rate hikes, with the Federal Reserve announcing two rate hikes of 25bps each, and the Bank of England approving two rate hikes of 50bps and 25bps respectively.
 The US dollar was weaker against most G-10 peers due to changes in rate hike expectations.

 US Dollar